syncfusion-content/blazor-docs/blazor/diagram/user-handle.md

 ### Size

- Diagram allows you set size for the fixed user handles by using the `width` and `height` property.
+ Diagram allows you to set size for the fixed user handles by using the `width` and `height` properties.
 The default value of the width and height property is 10.

 ### Style